ionic-team/stencil-site/docs-md/advanced/ssr/index.md

   logLevel: 'debug'
 });

+// host the build directory as static files
+// so the app can pull client side scripts app.use('/build', express.static('www/build'));

 // If you want to use HTML5 style routing in your client, keep the catch-all route handler here,
 // otherwise change it to a more specific route app.get('/*', function (req, res, next) {